qmk/qmk_firmware/keyboard/ergodox_ez/keymaps/msc/readme.md

 - Changed bottom left to Cmd
 - Changed single quote on left bottom row to alt

-#### Coming Soon:
-- A new layer for Blender editing with a focus on left hand shortcut and a righthand num pad to control the view in Blender.

 # TODO update images